vg-json-data/sm-json-data/strats.md

 | 42            |    $6.E      |    $6.E      |    $6.F      |    $6.F*
 | 43+           |    $7.0      |    $7.0      |    $7.0      |    $7.0

+In cases marked with an asterisk, the maximum speed depends on the starting subpixels, so without a method to normalize the subpixels the maximum speed may be $0.1 less.

 Without Speed Booster, the same table is valid except that extra run speed is capped at $2.0.

 If running and falling off an open ledge rather than jumping, an extra $0.1 of run speed would be available.
 On the other hand, running through a door transition gives the same amount of run speed in the next room as jumping through the door transition.

-In cases marked with an asterisk, the maximum speed depends on the starting subpixels, so without a method to normalize the subpixels the maximum speed may be $0.1 less.
+If using a combined runway across both sides of a transition, the table will not be accurate, because of how Samus is repositioned after the transition.

 ### Blue run speed table